Nischalllll/FakeAccessPoint/README.md

   * a recent version of Linux (we tested on **Ubuntu 18.04 LTS**);
   * please note: **Windows** is not **supported**.

-## Installation & Documentation

-Learn more about using [wp3 on the official site!](https://wifipumpkin3.github.io)

 ## License

 **Wp3** is licensed under the [Apche 2.0](./LICENSE.md).